 Assign and rotate roles

 Unfortunately, a confident and/or extroverted student might dominate even in small groups, and sometimes the other students are content or feel powerless to do something about that phenomenon.
-The practice of rotating roles can improve inclusivity.
+The practice of rotating roles can make participation more equitable.
 You might assign someone to be a facilitator whose job is to keep the group on task and make sure everyone has a chance to contribute; a recorder; a reporter; and a timekeeper, for example.